bdeckard92/dupUT/02-Lesson-Plans/19-PWA/README-dev.md

 * This last phase of the boot camp is more about being employer-ready, improving the skills they have already learned, and making their web applications more performant and efficient.
 Basically, students will focus on "Life after Boot Camp".

-* Progressive web apps aim to blend the benefits of a traditional browser experience with those of a mobile application.
-For an overview on the PWA design pattern see [MDN Web Docs on Progressive Web Apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).
+* Progressive web apps (PWA) aim to blend the benefits of a traditional browser experience with those of a mobile application.
+For an overview of the PWA design pattern see [MDN Web Docs on Progressive Web Apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).

 * Let students know that we won't be able to teach them every aspect of Progressive Web Applications in the amount of time allotted.
-Instead, help students understand PWAs as a valuable design pattern that emphasizes measuring and optimizing the performance of web application and encourage students to further explore the concepts introduced when developing apps on their own.
+Instead, help students understand PWAs as a valuable design pattern that emphasizes measuring and optimizing the performance of web applications and encourage students to further explore the concepts introduced when developing apps on their own.

 ### Common Pain Points